syedfiza7546/SQL-Questions-And-Solutions/README.md

 **Overview:**

 This collection captures my personal learning journey over the past 3 months in SQL.
 The questions and solutions compiled here are from various sources including YouTube tutorials, LeetCode, ChatGPT, and others.
-This PDF file consolidates all the problems I've solved, along with sample data and the expected results.
+This PDF file consolidates some of the problems I've solved, along with sample data and the expected results.
 It's a reflection of my efforts to improve and master SQL, offering a detailed overview of my progress and problem-solving techniques.

 **Contents:**
 - SQL queries with solutions